How to set up a small scale, medical waste disposal facility.

 Problems with medical waste.

 Medical waste disposal represents one of the single most serious challenges for developing countries.
-Most of which is dumped on open land, presenting challenges for today’s generation and future generation to come.
+Most of which is dumped on open land, presenting challenges for today’s generation and future generations to come.

 Through the piles of illegally dumped, medical waste, scavengers run the risk of infection while searching for used syringes to sell as profit.
 The re-use of these syringes further spreads diseases such as HIV, hepatitis B & C, with around 2 million infections.